hsherl/hsherl.github.io/content/_index.md

 ![Klebersteinveien](img/dawn-clear.jpeg)

+In the autumn of this year (2022) I will begin a PhD in philosophy at St. John's College, Cambridge, with funding from Gates Cambridge.
+My thesis concerns looping effects in psychiatry and falls within the philosophy of medicine.

-MSci in Physics and Philosophy from King’s College London.
-Training team at [The Philosophy Foundation](https://www.philosophy-foundation.org/training-team). <!-- Lecturer in [Norwegian](/norsk/) at West London College. -->
+Before this I studied for an MSci in Physics and Philosophy at King’s College London, focusing on foundational problems in quantum mechanics.

+I am part of the training team at [The Philosophy Foundation](https://www.philosophy-foundation.org/training-team) and have previously worked, at various times, as a philosophy, science, or Norwegian teacher.